 You'll need to have a computer running Windows XP that must be able to boot from a CD drive.
-You'll also need to have the recovery disk.
-Most importantly, the computer must not contain data and software that you will need.
+You'll also need to have the recovery disc.
+Most important, the computer must not contain data and software that you will need.

 Be very sure you have any data you want backed up before proceeding with this task.
 Once you're done, any data on the drive will be gone forever.
 If your computer doesn't check the optical drive before the hard drive when it starts booting, you'll have to change the boot order in the BIOS.
-Once this process is done, make sure you have all of the application installation disks if you want to reinstall the operating system and all the apps.
+Once this process is done, make sure you have all of the application installation discs if you want to reinstall the operating system and all the apps.

-To reinstall the operating system and all the apps, see Task 1.22, "Installing an Operating System (Windows XP Professional) as a Fresh Install," Task 1.24, "Installing Microsoft Applications," and Task 1.25, "Installing Non-Microsoft Applications."
+To reinstall the operating system and all the apps, see Task 1.24, "Installing Windows XP Professional as a Fresh Install," Task 1.27, "Installing Microsoft Applications," and Task 1.28, "Installing Non-Microsoft Applications."